Find Affordable College Courses

 $12,204 Average Tuition & Fees

-Out of the 11 schools in Texas that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
-Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.
+A rank of #2 on this year’s list means Texas A&M University - College Station is a great value for linguistics and comparative literature students.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.

-In-state tuition fees for undergraduate students at Texas A&M College Station are $12,204 per year.
+Texas A&M College Station undergraduate students pay an average of $12,204 in in-state tuition and fees each year.
 While working on their degree, comparative literature majors at Texas A&M College Station accumulate an average of around $19,749 in student debt.

 Texas A&M College Station also took the #4 spot in our Best Linguistics & Literature Schools in Texas rankings.